-- 7. That appropriate amendments, additions, or deletions will be made to the Regulations and to the USBC to insure that there is no jurisdictional conflict between the two documents. - 8.
-That it is the intention of both the BHCD and the Department to cooperate with each other in resolving any technical conflicts between the Regulations and the USBC, and in developing and implementing operational procedures to insure and promote a constructive working relationship between building and health officials. - 9.
-That, except in matters of imminent danger to pubic health or safety, whenever conflicts or disagreements arise between the two agencies or their staffs, all appropriate regulatory procedures will be exhausted prior to any judicial action. - 10.
-This Agreement may be amended or terminated by mutual consent of the parties.
+- 8. That it is the intention of both the Board and the Department to cooperate with each other in resolving any technical conflicts between the Regulations and the Code, and in developing and implementing operational procedures to insure and promote a constructive working relationship between building officials and boiler inspectors. - 9.
+That, except in matters of imminent danger to public health or safety, whenever conflicts or disagreements arise between the two agencies or their staffs or localities, all appropriate regulatory procedures will be exhausted prior to any judicial action.
+That the local building official may require appropriate corrective actions in accordance with the Code, where unsafe conditions exist and there is an imminent danger to the public health or safety. - 10.
+That this Agreement may be amended or terminated by mutual consent of the parties.

-The undersigned agree to the conditions of this Agreement.
+The undersigned agree to the conditions of the Agreement,

-William C. Shelton

-Director, Department of Housing and Community Development for the Board of Housing and
+William C. Shelton Director, Department of Housing And Community Development